-Information-theoretic sensor management.
-Reference [P45] developed the underpinning mathematics for making decisions on sensor control based on populations of tracks presented at SSPD 2014.
+a) Information-theoretic sensor management.
+Reference [P53] developed the underpinning mathematics for making decisions on sensor control based on populations of tracks presented at SSPD 2014.
 Though the methodology is a development of the advances in the theoretical framework in multi-object estimation made within the group, the approach can be used within existing track-based infrastructure and is thus relevant to current architectures.
 Current work is on the development of algorithmic techniques based on Gaussian mixture approaches and investigation of realistic cost functions for sensor control.
 Specific scenarios will be identified with discussions with Dstl and tested in realistic signal processing environments.

-Regional variance based sensor control.
-References [P17, P20, P46, P47] develop a new statistic that has previously been unavailable to operators - the variance in the number of targets in different regions of the state space.
-This was originally developed in the context of PHD/CPHD filters, though [P20] uses a model for track-based infrastructure that is widely deployed and hence the approach can be used within existing track-based multi-target trackers and is thus relevant to current architectures.
+b) Regional variance based sensor control.
+References [P23, P28, P54, P55, P62] develop a new statistic that has previously been unavailable to operators - the variance in the number of targets in different regions of the state space.
+This was originally developed in the context of PHD/CPHD filters, though [P23] uses a model for track-based infrastructure that is widely deployed and hence the approach can be used within existing track-based multi-target trackers and is thus relevant to current architectures.
 With the general formulation, however, such architectures can be extended to include additional surveillance monitoring in regions where the knowledge of activity is much lower.
 Current work is on the investigation of population models that permit high variance in the number of objects, so that we can deal with parts of the surveillance region where little is known in a principled and holistic way.
 This will inform the sensor management strategies developed.

-WP6 Efficient Computation of Complex Signals Processing Algorithms
+WP6 Efficient Computation of Complex Signal Processing Algorithms

-Research Leader: John Thompson Academics: Andrew Wallace, Neil Robertson Research Associates: Calum Blair PhD Student: Saurav Sthapit
+Research Leader: John Thompson

+Academics: Andrew Wallace, Neil Robertson

+Research Associates: Calum Blair

+PhD Student: Saurav Sthapit

-The overall aim is to allow the deployment of complex signal processing algorithms which are relevant to the networked battlespace concept in a wider variety of devices and environments.
+The overall aim of this part of the programme is to allow the deployment of complex signal processing algorithms which are relevant to the networked battlespace concept in a wider variety of devices and environments.
 A key part of this involves understanding the relationship between the algorithms we wish to run, and the constraints imposed by the processing and communications hardware on which they will be implemented.
-This work package directly addresses Dstl technical challenge 29 (Reducing SWaP).
+This work package directly addresses Dstl technical challenge 29 (Reducing Size, Weight and Power Requirements Through Efficient Processing).

-We look at this relationship in several modalities: Synthetic Aperture Radar, Synthetic Aperture Sonar and visible-light imagery.
-As part of WP6.1 we cover three Dstl technical challenges: c5 (3D SAR Processing), c27 (Accreditable machine learning or data-driven techniques) and c29.
+We look at this relationship in several modalities: Synthetic Aperture Radar, Synthetic Aperture Sonar, visible-light imagery and ambient Radio Frequency (RF) signals.
+As part of WP6.1 (Efficient Parallelization of Sensing Processing) we cover three Dstl technical challenges: c5 (3D SAR Processing), c27 (Accreditable machine learning or data-driven techniques) and c29, while WP6.2 (Implementation of Distributed Signal Processing Algorithms) concentrates on c29.

 Our SAR work focuses on the hardware acceleration of state-of-the-art algorithms generated in WP1.2, in particular the acceleration of compressive sensing (CS)-based synthetic aperture radar image formation algorithms.
 Many of the state-of-the-art SAR image formation algorithms for systems with sensor constraints are based on techniques from the CS literature.
 Such systems include three-dimensional (challenge 5), ground moving target indicator (GMTI) and low-frequency (LF) SAR.
 For CS based image formation algorithms to be computationally feasible, fast forward and backward algorithms for the SAR observation model must be available.
 Computationally efficient algorithms for these forward and backward operations (the fast re-projection and back-projection algorithms) were developed in UDRC phase 1.
-In this work we aim to investigate the use of graphics processing units to exploit parallelism in these algorithms to further reduce the image formation times of CS based algorithms.
+One of the goals of WP6.1 was to investigate the use of Graphics Processing Units (GPUs) to exploit parallelism in these algorithms to further reduce the image formation times of CS based algorithms.